foundersandcoders/Node-Shell-Workshop/LESSON2.md

 process.argv[3] // = 'argument2';
 ```

-And some of the `process` object's other methods:
+Some of the `process` object's other methods:

 ```javascript
 process.stdout.write(input) // takes input and outputs it to the terminal screen;
 process.cwd() // returns the path to the directory your node command was called from;
 ```

-In this lesson, we are going to learn how to write to a file, how to append content
-to a file, and how to pipe commands together.
+And how to make our node scripts executable from the command-line.

 ### Read Streams